decred/dcrdex/docs/wiki/Wallet.md

 This is where you can generate wallet addresses to give to other people and receive funds into Bison Wallet.
-Addresses for UTXO-based assets like Bitcoin, Decred and Litecoin can be used as many times as you want, but for privacy reasons its best to generate a new one for each transaction.
+Addresses for UTXO-based assets like Bitcoin, Decred and Litecoin can be used as many times as you want, but for privacy reasons it's best to generate a new one for each transaction.

 <img src="./images/using-bison-wallet/wallets-receive.png" width="1200" alt="">